GoogleCloudPlatform/microservices-demo/kustomize/components/spanner/README.md

 # Integrate Online Boutique with Spanner

-By default the `cartservice` app is serializing the data in an in-cluster Redis database.
-Using a database outside your GKE cluster could bring more resiliency and more security with a managed service like Google Cloud Spanner.
+By default the `cartservice` stores its data in an in-cluster Redis database.
+Using a fully managed database service outside your GKE cluster (such as [Google Cloud Spanner](https://cloud.google.com/spanner)) could bring more resiliency and more security.

 ## Provision a Spanner database